Skip to Content

 Screening FAQ

 Here are some frequently asked questions about the process of newborn screening in Ontario.
-If you have a question that is not addressed here, please do not hesitate to contact us.
+If you have a question not addressed here, please contact us.

 Newborn screening is important for all babies, even those that appear healthy, because many of the diseases screened for are not apparent at birth.
 Newborn screening allows early detection of these diseases so that treatment can begin before problems occur, leading to better outcomes for babies with these rare diseases.
-To learn more about the importance of newborn screening, please click here.
+Visit our Screening page to learn more about the importance of newborn screening.

-Newborn screening measures a number of markers in a baby’s blood that can be either increased or decreased if a baby has certain diseases.
-Newborn Screening Ontario (NSO) tests babies for more than 25 serious diseases.
+• The newborn screening dried blood spot test measures various markers in a baby’s blood that can be either increased or decreased if a baby has certain diseases.
+Newborn Screening Ontario tests babies for more than 25 serious diseases

-Screening for Critical Congenital Heart Disease (CCHD) uses a pulse oximetry monitor to measure the oxygen levels in the blood.
+• Screening for critical congenital heart disease uses pulse oximetry to measure oxygen levels in the blood.

-The diseases screened for are carefully chosen to make sure that a baby’s health will be improved by making the diagnosis as early as possible in the newborn period.
-Early detection through newborn screening can prevent serious health problems and even save lives.
+The diseases screened for are carefully chosen to ensure that a baby’s health will be improved by making the diagnosis as early as possible.
+Finding these diseases early can prevent serious health problems and even save lives.

-Newborn screening is considered standard of care for all babies and is highly recommended.
+Newborn screening is considered the standard of care for all babies and is highly recommended.
 Newborn screening is not mandatory in Ontario.
 Any decision to decline testing should first be discussed with a health care provider.
-A decision to decline newborn screening should be documented in the baby’s medical record, and parents may be asked to sign the decline form on the newborn screening card.
-To learn more about the newborn importance of newborn screening, please click here.
+If a parent/guardian declines newborn screening, the health care provider should document this decision in the baby’s medical record.
+Parents may be asked to sign the decline form on the newborn screening card.
+Visit our Screening page to learn more about the importance of newborn screening.

-Every year, about 200 babies in Ontario are born with one of the diseases that newborn screening blood spot testing looks for and about 400-450 babies are born with Critical Congenital Heart Disease (CCHD).
+Every year, about 350 babies in Ontario are born with one of the diseases that newborn screening blood spot testing looks for.
+About 400-450 babies are born with critical congenital heart disease.
 Most of the parents of these babies had no idea their baby could have one of these diseases.
 These babies have the chance to live longer, healthier lives because of newborn screening.

 No. Newborn screening is a screen, and is not a substitute for diagnostic testing.
 Diagnostic testing is recommended if an infant is showing any signs or symptoms of one of the conditions on the newborn screening panel.

-If you are a health care provider and are concerned that a baby is at increased risk for or is symptomatic of one of the diseases screened, please contact us so we can bring this to the attention of our laboratory.
+If you are a health care provider and are concerned that a baby is at increased risk for, or is symptomatic of, one of the diseases screened, please contact us so we can notify our laboratory.

 Currently, newborn screening is free for all babies born in Ontario, including those who are not residents and do not have OHIP coverage.